 From here it’s just a stone’s throw to the fortified church of Cisnadioara, established in the 13th century and one of the oldest Saxon buildings in Transylvania.
 It stands on an almost circular mountain top above the village.

 After walking for hours you will feel your legs.
-In the saltwater lakes and spas of Ocna Sibiului (25 km) you can soothe your aching bones in brine, stretch out in saltwater reading the newspaper, and then coat yourself in mud.
+In the saltwater lakes and spas of Ocna Sibiului (25 km away) you can soothe your aching bones in brine, stretch out in saltwater reading the newspaper, and then coat yourself in mud.
 The way back leads you past Cristian.
-Here another fortified church gives you an impression of how centuries ago, people barricaded themselves against Mongols, Turks and Kuruc irregulars.
+Here, another fortified church gives you an impression of how centuries ago, people barricaded themselves against Mongols, Turks and Kuruc irregulars.

 If you choose to delve deeper into the history of Romania you will hear about the Dacians.
 Similar to the Celts in Ireland, they are famous for their mystical traditions and particular skills.
 Even today the faithful flock to their places of worship, only ruins of which have survived.

-No matter which way you turn, you’ll experience amazing things - usually things you never expected.
+No matter which way you turn, you’ll experience amazing things - usually things you never expexted.

 |Rate Period||Nightly||Weekend Night||Weekly||Monthly||Event|